wprender/cloudbreak-docs/docs/periscope.md

 #### Create a New Metric-based Alert

-To create a new Cloudbreak metric-based alert in the Cloudbreak UI:
+To create a new Cloudbreak metric-based alert in the Cloudbreak web UI:

 1. Enter the `alert name`.
 Only alphanumeric characters (min 5, max 100 characters) are allowed.
 2. Enter a `description` for the new alert.